 A noticeable, consistent shift in the target area.
 Skin texture often begins to improve.
 The body is becoming more responsive to the treatment as lymphatic flow increases.

-This is typically where body fat percentage measurements begin to show meaningful movement.
-Circumference improvements are often visually apparent to the client and to others.
+Body fat percentage measurements begin to show meaningful movement.
+Circumference improvements often visually apparent to the client and to others.
+The 8-pack at $1,272 is a common stopping point for clients focused on a single body area.

 What not to expect at any stage: